Introduction

 How can I ensure a smooth finish when applying silicone caulk?

-Yes, using a caulk smoothing tool or your finger dipped in soapy water can help achieve a smooth finish during application.
+For a smooth finish, try using a caulk smoothing tool or your finger dipped in soapy water during application.